-- A currency like the United States Dollar (USD) will be affected by things like interest rate decisions, trade policy, domestic policy changes, the performance of Wall Street and financial data from major institutions.
+- A currency like the United States Dollar (USD) will be affected by many things.
+These can include interest rate decisions, trade & domestic policy changes & Wall Street performance.

 - As a general rule of thumb one of the biggest challenges facing Cryptos is the threat of greater regulation.

-- As Cryptocurrencies have become more mainstream, and as their value has soared, many mainstream financial institutions have become nervous of their impact on global markets.
+- As Cryptocurrencies have become more mainstream, their value has soared, mainstream financial institutions have become nervous of their impact on global markets.

-- Nobody knows yet whether governments may in the future move to regulate or ban some Cryptos so they do tend to be sensitive to news about potential regulation, attacks in the media on the legitimacy of Cryptos in general and reporting of any major hacking efforts on digital wallet operators.
+- Nobody knows yet whether governments may in the future move to regulate or ban some Cryptos.
+As a result, they do tend to be sensitive to news about potential regulation.

 - Another major driver of price swings in Cryptos is the potential for “forking”.
 Forking is when a Cryptocurrency splits in two, creating two new, unique currencies, a good example of this is Bitcoin and Bitcoin Cash.

-- This generally happens when the Crypto’s community fails to agree on the path forward for the digital currency.
-As this causes a loss of confidence and drives up confusion, a hard fork in any Crypto is generally negative for price movement.
+- A forking generally happens when the Crypto’s community fails to agree on the path forward for the digital currency.
+A hard fork in any Crypto is generally negative for price movement.

-- When you trade Cryptos it is important that you take time to research the merits of each and really understand how and why their prices move the way they do.
+- When you trade Cryptos, it is important that you take time to research the merits of each one.
+This way you can understand how and why their prices move the way they do.

-- By analysing past performances and how Cryptos react to events you may be able to establish trends which can help inform your Bitcoin trading decisions.
+- By analysing past performances and how Cryptos react to events you may be able to establish trends.
+This will help inform your Bitcoin trading decisions.

 - Start your Bitcoin trading Australia journey today!